YesSeri/nextjs-small-example/README.md

 # nextjs-small-example

-First run npm i and then, use `node server.js` to start the server.
+First run `npm install` and then, use `node server.js` to start the server.
 This hosts the files in the /out folder